alibaba/BladeDISC/README.md

   to most of the users for its transparency and ease of use.

-* Standalone Mode - In Standalone mode, the input workload will be compiled into a binary that can be executed by it self, aka, does not rely on a TensorFlow or PyTorch runtime.
-In this mode all ops must be supported.
+* Standalone Mode - In Standalone mode, the input workload will be compiled into a binary that can be executed by itself, aka, does not rely on a TensorFlow or PyTorch runtime.
+In this mode, all ops must be supported.

 ### Numbers of Typical Workloads

-By evaluating BladeDISC using a set of typical machine learning workloads for production purpose, BladeDISC shows up to 6.95x speedup compared with PyTorch.
-Moreover, compared to static optimizing compilers (i.e., XLA and TensorRT), DISC shows comparable or even better performance.
+By evaluating BladeDISC using a set of typical machine learning workloads for production purposes, BladeDISC shows up to 6.95x speedup compared with PyTorch.
+Moreover, compared to static optimizing compilers (i.e., XLA and TensorRT), BladeDISC shows comparable or even better performance.

 <figure align="center">
 <img src="./docs/pics/numbers.png" style="width:80%">